Lomnice nad Lužnicí

 Lomnice nad Lužnicí (Lomnitz an der Lainsitz) is a town in Jindřichův Hradec District in the South Bohemian Region of the Czech Republic.
 It has about 1,800 inhabitants.
+The town is located in the Třeboň Basin, in an area known for many watercourses and fishponds.

+Etymology

+The name of the town is derived from the local stream, which used to be called Lomnice.
+The stream's name was derived from the Czech adjective lomný, which could mean 'noisy' or 'crooked'.

 Geography

 Lomnice nad Lužnicí is located about 21 km west of Jindřichův Hradec and 20 km northeast of České Budějovice.
 It lies in the Třeboň Basin and in the Třeboňsko Protected Landscape Area.
+The stream Miletínský potok and the artificially created channel Zlatá stoka flow through the town.
 The Lužnice River flows east of the town and briefly forms the municipal border.
 Velký Tisý, one of the largest ponds in the Czech Republic, is located in the municipal territory, along with several smaller fishponds.

 History

 The first written mention of Lomnice is from 1220.
 Probably around 1250, a castle was built here.
 The settlement was promoted to a town in 1382 by King Wenceslaus IV.
 From 1435 to 1611, it was property of the Rosenberg family.
-During this era, Lomnice prospered and many fish ponds were established in the vicinity of the town.
+During this era, Lomnice prospered and many fishponds were established in the vicinity of the town.

 Since 1789, the town has been named Lomnice nad Lužnicí, although the Lužnice river flows further from the town.

 Transport

-The I/24 road, which connects the D3 motorway with the Czech-Austrian border in Halámky, passes through the town.
+The I/24 road, which connects the D3 motorway with the Czech-Austrian border in Halámky, runs through the town.

 Lomnice nad Lužnicí is located on the railway line Veselí nad Lužnicí–České Velenice.